Grimly Feendish

 Leo Baxendale's Grimly Feendish character from looks a lot like the Uncle Fester character from Addams Family.
 Baxendale had apparently written for the New Yorker a few of the jokes that Addams had drawn; Uncle Fester might have been the inspiration.
 Grimly Feendish, now a cult favorite character, was the subject of a song of the same name by The Damned in 1985.
 Apparently Neil Gaiman was involved in a modern Grimly Feendish short story project, but I am unsure where it was printed.
 These issues of Wham! all which feature Grimly Feendish as the Villain in "Eagle-Eye Junior Spy": #4, 6, 8 through 17, 32, 33, 83, 88, 93, 98, 100 through 103, 105, 106, 107, 121, 124, 125, 127, 132, 133, 139, 148, 149, 150, 152, 153, 159, 160, 164, 168, 169, 170, 171; other issues may include him, but the following are confirmed as having no Grimly Feendish appearances: WHAM #5, 18, 20-22, 25, 26, 34, 84, 91, 92, 111, 112, 115, 117, 118, 123, 136, 137, 141, 144-146, 162, 163, 165-167."

-After his run in Smash! ended, Grimly resurfaced in Shiver and Shake, both in his own strip and as part of the Shiver Givers, the name given to the various monsters whose strips populated the horror part of Shiver and Shake; even among the ghouls and ghosts, Grimly proved himself not to be a team player, being caught stealing from his fellow monsters on a few occasions.
+He graduated to his own strip in Smash!, appearing in issues #1 (February 5th 1966) through #162 (8th March 1969), when the title was revamped by new owners IPC.
+After his run in Smash! ended, Grimly resurfaced in Shiver and Shake starting with #22 (August 4th 1973), both in his own strip and, as of #24, as part of the Shiver Givers, the name given to the various monsters whose strips populated Shiver, the horror part of Shiver and Shake, and who appeared together as the staff of the Shiver half of the comic; even among the ghouls and ghosts, Grimly proved himself not to be a team player, being caught stealing from his fellow monsters on a few occasions.
+The first eleven issues of Shiver and Shake that Grimly appeared in simply reprinted his Smash! strip, but from #34 he began getting new material.
+His run ended with issue #77, having skipped only three issues - #63, 72, 76 - during that time.
+He also appeared in some of Shiver and Shake's Summer Specials.

 Grimley reappeared as part of a massive ensemble cast of British characters, and his true name was finally revealed, in Wildstorm's Albion.